sjdemonico/ProjectProposal/README.md

   - [Part 2: Implement the project (~3 weeks)](#part-2-implement-the-project-3-weeks)
   - [Part 3: Written Response](#part-3-written-response)
   - [Project Ideas](#project-ideas)

-## Part 0: Create a Repository for your Project

-Before starting, you should create a repository for your project.
-If you're not sure how to do this, you can follow the steps here: [LINK](Setup.md)

-Here are the high level steps:

-1. Create a new repository (may be private)
-2. Add Mx.
-Collard as a Collaborator
-3. Clone the repository
-4. Create a development branch
-5. Initialize your project
-6. Commit and push your initialized project
-7. Create a pull request from `develop` to `main` branch
-8. Add Mx.
-Collard as a reviewer

 ## Part 1: Write a Proposal